failsafe-go/failsafe-go.dev/execution-prioritization.md

 1. TOC
 {:toc}

 Some policies, including [adaptive limiters][adaptive-limiters] and [adaptive throttlers][adaptive-throttlers] support execution prioritization, where an overloaded policy will reject executions based on their priority.
 Prioritization draws from the idea of [criticality], as described in the [Google SRE book][sre-book].
+Adaptive limiters also support prioritization based on individual usage.

 ## Priorities

-Failsafe-go supports 5 priority classes:
+Failsafe-go supports five priority classes:

 - Very High
 - High